Leafwing-Studios/template-repo/README.md

 ## Contributing

 This repository is open to community contributions!
+*Leafwing Studios* attempts to adhere to the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/about.html).
+If you haven't seen it before, it's an excellent resource!

 There are a few options if you'd like to help:

 1. File issues for bugs you find or new features you'd like.